ThornDuke/crypto-pwd-generator/README.md

    */
   pwLength: 12,
   /**
-   * the length of the generated list;
+   * quantity: the length of the generated list;
    * type: number
    * min: 1
    * max: 100